-Many countries around the world now have the opportunity to adopt or create their own standards.
-As you know, the International Standards Organization (ISO) is becoming the go-to regulations for many countries, including Germany and France.
-These standards help create uniformity for workplace processes to keep your employees safe.
+Standards help create uniformity for workplace processes to keep your employees safe.
 Until recently, respiratory protection devices were neglected or even left out of standards.
-Because fit-testing procedures are being written as international standards, we realize you may want to learn more about how to adopt the standards or the benefits of adding 16975-3 to Italy's regulations.
+Because fit-testing procedures are being written as international standards, we realize the UNI may want to learn more the best method for fit-testing.
+At OHD, we issue OSHA and ISO-approved fit-testing procedures.

-Below, you will find numerous ways of discovering more of how OHD's protocol for fit-testing is the safest solution when creating your standards.
-We've created an analysis for your reading pleasure, pulled a copy of the ISO Fit-Testing Procedures and created a virtual demo experience that will educate you on fit-testing best practices.
+Below, you will find numerous ways of discovering more of how OHD's protocol for fit-testing is the safest solution when performing a fit test.
+We've created an analysis for your reading pleasure, pulled a copy of the ISO Fit-Testing Procedures and created a list of terms that will educate you on fit-testing best practices.

 We encourage you to download our content and learn more about OHD's method for fit-testing.

 Below, you'll find the first edition of the ISO Fit-testing procedures, as it appears from Part 3 of code 16975-3:2017(E).
 You'll learn about the fit-test procedures, interference concerns, how often to fit-test, advantages of controlled negative pressure and much more.
-Read about the benefits of adopting ISO's standards for fit-testing.
+Read about the benefits of performing a fit testing with ISO's standards for fit-testing.